divsidhu-26/Wireless-Mesh-Network-Based-Sound-Detection/README.md

 4. python manage.py runserver <port-number>
 Voila!
 Website gets deployed at http://127.0.0.1:<port-number>

+The components of the website and their respective implementation languages can be found [here](https://cop315.wordpress.com/server-and-website/).

 ### Arduino
 The Arduino folder contains the codes for the arduinos
 1. r1ino: Arduino code for a node not on the edge of the mesh.
 It transmits value received both from a sound sensor and from      </t> another sensor node